TradeTracker/docs/docs/riskofloss.md

 If you have a drawdown of 66%, you will need around 200% to be breakeven, and if you are down 80%, you need to gain 500%.

 ### Settings
-Play with the settings to see what happens.
+Play with the settings to see what effect it has.

 ![RiskOfLoss Settings](riskoflossSettings.png)